-Franchise Lawyer in Columbus, Ohio
+Franchise Law in Ohio

 Franchises are legally complicated relationships between a franchisor and a franchisee.
 The franchisor is the company that owns the brand and intellectual property rights to the business being used by others.
 The franchisee is a person or business that obtains a license to use the brand and intellectual property of the franchisor.
 A franchisee typically needs to apply to become a franchisee by presenting financial information and a resume, showing that the franchisee will operate the business successfully.
 If approved, the franchisee will receive a franchise agreement from the franchisor, which is generally over 100 pages of legalese and then potentially another 100 pages of financial and business data.
 Some franchise agreements then have another 100 pages consisting of addendums that have been added over the years.
 Applicants absolutely need a skilled franchise lawyer to navigate these documents.